brettz9/eslint-config-ash-nazg/README.md

-implement and even cumbersome for new ones to have to follow for lesser parameters, so that's why they are not even in `ash-nazg/sauron`, though if you feel you can succeed at imposing such rigor for your hordes of developer minions, by all means, have a hand at it...
+implement and even cumbersome for new ones to have to follow for lesser parameters, so that's why they are not even in `ash-nazg/sauron`, though if you feel you can succeed at imposing such rigor for your hordes of developer minions, by all means, have a hand at it (you can use the `ash-nazg/great-eye` config for these)...

 ### Rationale for disabling some `plugin:unicorn/recommended` rules